-Haringey Council holds personal information about its customers and clients and Haringey's residents.
-All the information about you that we hold is protected under the Data Protection Act 1998.
+Haringey Council holds personal information about residents and service users.
+All the information about you that we hold is protected under the Data Protection Act 2018.

 The Data Protection Act is the legal framework that ensures your personal information is used fairly and lawfully.

-By law, all organisations that hold information about you must follow the eight principles set out in the Act.
+By law, all organisations that hold information about you must follow the six principles set out in the Act.
 These principles make sure your rights are protected and state that all information must:

-- be processed fairly and lawfully and only if certain conditions are met
+- be processed fairly and lawfully and in a transparent manner

-- be obtained for specified and lawful purposes
+- be obtained for specific, explicit and legitimate purposes

 - be adequate, relevant and not excessive